gabeg805/Aria/README.md

 Contacts
 ========

-If you have any problems, feel free to email me at 'gabeg at bu dot edu'.
+If you have any problems, feel free to email me at 'gabeg@bu.edu'.